lixu289508/TextToSQL/README.md

 ## Overview

-TextToSQL is an open-source tool that allows users to query databases using natural language.
-It leverages AI capabilities through the Model Context Protocol (MCP) to interpret user queries, generate appropriate SQL statements, and execute them against a database.
+TextToSQL is an open-source tool that allows users to generate various SQL statements using natural language.
+It leverages AI capabilities through the Model Context Protocol (MCP) to interpret user requirements and generate appropriate SQL statements.
+This tool can be used not only for database operations but also as an ideal assistant for learning SQL syntax.

+## Project Branches

+This project contains two main branches that provide different functionalities:

+1. **main branch**: Complete database query tool
+   - Generates SQL statements and executes queries
+   - Returns actual query results
+   - Suitable for scenarios requiring direct database information retrieval

+2. **sql_builder branch**: Pure SQL generation tool
+   - Only generates SQL statements without executing actual operations
+   - Supports all types of SQL operations (SELECT, INSERT, UPDATE, DELETE, CREATE, etc.)
+   - Ideal for SQL learning and teaching scenarios
+   - Suitable for scenarios where SQL needs to be generated but executed by other systems

 ## Features

-- **Natural Language Queries**: Query your database using plain English or Chinese
+- **Natural Language to SQL**: Use plain English or Chinese to describe requirements and automatically generate SQL statements
-- **SQL Generation**: Automatically converts natural language to optimized SQL queries
+- **Support for All SQL Operations**: Generate queries, inserts, updates, deletes, table creation, and more
-- **Database Schema Caching**: Caches database structure for faster query generation
+- **Database Schema Caching**: Cache database structure for faster SQL generation
-- **Support for Complex Queries**: Handles JOINs, subqueries, aggregations, and more
+- **Support for Complex Statements**: Handle JOINs, subqueries, aggregations, transactions, and other advanced SQL features
-- **Interactive Query Refinement**: Engage in a conversation to refine your database queries
+- **Interactive Refinement**: Engage in a conversation to refine generated SQL statements
+- **SQL Learning Tool**: Serve as an auxiliary tool for learning SQL syntax by viewing standard SQL formats for different operations

 ## Architecture

 The system consists of several components:

-1. **MCP Server**: Provides the interface between the AI model and the database tools
+1. **MCP Server**: Provides the interface between the AI model and the SQL generation tools
-2. **Database Connection**: Connects to your database (currently supports MySQL/MariaDB via PyMySQL)
+2. **Database Structure Retrieval**: Connects to your database to get table structure information (currently supports MySQL/MariaDB via PyMySQL)
 3. **Cache Management**: Tools to cache and update database schema information
-4. **Query Execution**: Tools to execute SQL queries and process results
+4. **SQL Generation**: Generates various SQL statements based on natural language requirements and database structure

 ## Installation